 In addition to the individual coverage, D&O insurance extends to reimburse public or private companies for related costs, including legal fees incurred by its directors.
 Coverage might also cover the company, not its individuals, in relation to claims associated with the company share value.

-The global D&O liability insurance market is estimated to be worth approximately US$15 billion.
-However, penetration levels remain low across the SME sector, largely due to a lack of awareness and a perception that is an expensive, unnecessary addition.
-In reality, D&O insurance rarely surpasses 1% of a company’s cost base.
+The global D&O liability insurance market is estimated to be worth approximately $15bn.
+However, penetration levels remain low across the SME sector, largely due to lack of awareness and a perception that it is an expensive, unnecessary addition.
+In reality, D&O insurance rarely surpasses 1 per cent of a company’s cost base.